rez23/W3ModProjectTemplate/README.md

 As I mentioned earlier, the configured action workflow will take the burden of creating releases for you when it's needed.
 Awesome!
 But you may be wondering: What exactly does "when it's ready" mean?

 Obviously, triggering a release pipeline anytime a new commit is pushed to the repo would not be very useful automation!
-So I have chosen a more git-centric approach: using tags.
+So here is chosen the more git-centric approach: using tags.

-When you tag your changes with something that matches this pattern: `v*.*`, an action that builds and releases your mod will start and upload on the release page an installable-ready version of your mod.
+When you tag your changes with something that matches the pattern: `v*.*`, an action that build and releases your mod will start uploading an installable-ready zipped version of your mod on release page.

 #### How-To